 The country of Georgia is growing popular for a reason!
-This guide has everything you need to know before traveling to Georgia, which you should definitely be doing ASAP.
+This guide to travel in Georgia has everything you need to know before visiting the country, which you should definitely be doing ASAP.

 Lonely monasteries in seemingly impossible places.
 Warmly welcoming locals willing to overcome language barriers.
 And wine—lots and lots of homemade wine made using recipes thousands of years old.

 These are but a few of the reasons you need to travel Georgia ASAP.

 This little Caucasus country is rapidly increasing in popularly, and deservedly so.
 It’s got the nature, it’s got the history, and aside from a bit of a language barrier for some tourists—English is not common among the older generations—locals are quite warm and welcoming to tourists.
 Nevertheless, there are some things you should know before traveling to Georgia.
 Read on in this Georgia travel guide to find out what they are!